-• Alternatively, a higher certificate, advanced certificate or diploma in a cognate field may satisfy the minimum admission requirements.
+Alternatively, a higher certificate, advanced certificate or diploma in a cognate field may satisfy the minimum admission requirements.

-- Refer to the heading "General" under point 12 of this chapter. - All students must register and complete Academic Literacy and Communication Studies [LCS5011] (A) in Semester 1. - No student will be allowed to graduate without completing the subject, Academic Literacy and Communication Studies. - No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012)
+All students must register and complete Academic Literacy and Communication Studies [LCS5011] (A) in Semester 1.

+No student will be allowed to graduate without completing the subject, Academic Literacy and Communication Studies.

+No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012)

-Code Instructional offerings Subject Prei Code requisite instructional offerings Subject LCS5011 Academic Literacy and Grade 12 Communication Studies DLC5012 Basic Digital Literacy or Grade 12 BGD20BE Building Services CML10BE Construction Materials CAP30BE Construction Accounting Principles CNT10BE Construction Mathematics I CDL20BE Construction and Development Law UDS10BE Urban Development and Sustainability CHS20BE Construction Health and Safety Grade 12 COM10BE Construction Management I Grade 12 COM20BE Construction Management II COM10BE Construction Management I COM30BE Construction Management III COM20BE Construction Management II CML10BE Construction Materials Grade 12 CNT10BE Construction Mathematics I Grade 12 Mathematics DCT10BE Design and Construction Grade 12 ESM30BE Environmental Safety Management CHS20BE Construction Health and Safety FBS30BE Facility and Building Safety CHS20BE Construction Health and Safety HSM20BE Fundamentals of Health and Safety Grade 12 IISINEODE Management IHS30BE Industrial Health and Safety HSM20BE Fundamentals of Health and Safety Management Management PGA20BE Project Planning and Administration COM10BE Construction Management I QTS10BE Quantity Surveying I Grade 12 RCM10BE Resident Construction Methods Grade 12 STC20BE Structures and Concrete CNT10BE Construction Mathematics I TTS30BE Transportation and Traffic Safety HSM20BE Fundamentals of Health and Safety Management
+Instruction Instructional offerings e instructional offerings Code Subject Code Subject LCS5011 Academic Literacy and Grade 12 Communication Studies DLC5012 Basic Digital Literacy or Grade 12 BGD20BE Building Services CML10BE Construction Materials CAP30BE Construction Accounting CNT10BE Construction Mathematics I CAPSUBE Principles CDL20BE Construction and Development UDS10BE Urban Development and CDL20BE Law ODSTORE Sustainability CHS20BE Construction Health and Safety Grade 12 COM10BE Construction Management I Grade 12 COM20BE Construction Management II COM10BE Construction Management I COM30BE Construction Management III COM20BE Construction Management II CML10BE Construction Materials Grade 12 CNT10BE Construction Mathematics I Grade 12 Mathematics DCT10BE Design and Construction Grade 12 ESM30BE Environmental Safety Management CHS20BE Construction Health and Safety FBS30BE Facility and Building Safety CHS20BE Construction Health and Safety HSM20BE Fundamentals of Health and Safety Grade 12 HSMIZUBE Management IHS30BE Industrial Health and Safety HSM20BE Fundamentals of Health and Safety шээлэг Management HSMIZUBE Management PGA20BE Project Planning and COM10BE Construction Management I FUAZUBE Administration

-UBE20BE Urban Development Economics UDS10BE Urban Development and Sustainability UDS10BE Urban Development and Sustainability Grade 12 IWE30BE Work-integrated Learning All first year subjects
+QTS10BE Quantity Surveying I Grade 12 RCM10BE Resident Construction Methods Grade 12 STC20BE Structures and Concrete CNT10BE Construction Mathematics I TTS30BE Transportation and Traffic Safety HSM20BE Fundamentals of Health and Safety UBE20BE Urban Development Economics UDS10BE Management Urban Development and ODEZODE CDSTODE Sustainability UDS10BE Urban Development and Sustainability Grade 12 IWE30BE Work-integrated Learning All first year subjects

-30.2 BACHELOR OF CONSTRUCTION IN CONSTRUCTION MANAGEMENT B\CON This learning programme will be offered in Bloemfontein.
+30.2 BACHELOR OF CONSTRUCTION IN CONSTRUCTION MANAGEMENT

 B\CON